ChristopherSiems/Racos-automation/README.md

   - `"node_delays"`: values contained in the bottom level lists of this value should be integers representing the number of milliseconds of network delay to add to each node in order.
   - `"node_packet_drop_percents"`: values contained in the bottom level lists of this value should be floats representing the percent of packets to drop.
   - `"node_disable_cpus"`: values contained in the bottom level lists of this value should be integers representing the number of CPU cores to disable, out of a possible 31.
   - `"node_cpu_limit"`: values contained in the bottom level lists of this value should be integers representing the maximum percent of cpu utilization the process can use.
+This list should be only as long as the number of working nodes.

 ```json
 {